 In a world marked by rapid growth and uncertainty, the most secure thing a student can do is pursue an education—especially one that focuses on science, technology, engineering, and math (STEM).

-The skills inherited from a STEM education are among the most sought after on the job market, which means companies are always on the lookout for talented individuals to fill open job opportunities.
+The skills inherited from a STEM education are among the most sought after on the job market.
+That means that companies are always on the lookout for talented individuals to fill open job opportunities.

-Although these subjects are challenging, students will find that a foundation in STEM is a valuable investment for their professional growth and advancement.
+Although challenging, students will find that a STEM education is a valuable investment for their professional growth and advancement.
 Here’s a look at why this education will be imperative for students’ future success.

 Qualified for Future Careers

 Based on the current growth of STEM careers, predictions indicate that these fields will continue their swift development.
-The hard and soft skills found in mathematics, problem-solving, data analysis and engineering will continue to be coveted in fields of study like engineering, chemistry and information technology.
-But these talents will also be highly sought after in professional fields that are unrelated to STEM, enabling students to seek out careers in a wide range of industries like business, communications and design.
+The hard and soft skills found in mathematics, problem-solving, data analysis, and engineering will continue to be coveted in fields of study like engineering, chemistry, and information technology.
+But these talents will also be highly sought after in professional fields that are unrelated to STEM.
+It enables students to seek out careers in a wide range of industries like business, communications, and design.

-Because of the STEM skills gap, there is a massive need for experienced engineers, scientists, mathematicians and computer experts.
-Companies are answering high demand by offering competitive salaries, bonuses and perks in return for valuable expertise and loyalty.
+Because of the STEM skills gap, there is a massive need for experienced engineers, scientists, mathematicians, and computer experts.
+Companies are answering high demand by offering competitive salaries, bonuses, and perks in return for valuable expertise and loyalty.
 According to data from the National Association of Colleges and Employers, depending on the field of study, students looking to enter STEM careers can earn entry-level salaries that are $13,821 – $30,000 more than their non-STEM counterparts.
 Based on this study, students who are currently studying a computer science degree can also look forward to entry-level salary projections around $61,321.
 In the past, investment banking and medicine were the “it” careers.
-But in the modern age, STEM is what’s driving the future, and companies are willing to pay handsomely in return for forward-thinking ideas.
+But in the modern age, STEM is what’s driving the future.
+Companies are willing to pay handsomely in return for forward-thinking ideas.

-As tech, science and engineering companies continue their exponential rise, the amount of STEM jobs will grow proportionally.
-This trend will drive a huge demand for experts, but employers will face a lack of supply because of the STEM skills gap.
-As a result, students who study STEM will are less likely to face unemployment after graduation, and can rest assured knowing their careers will be profitable for years to come.
+As tech, science, and engineering companies continue their exponential rise, the number of STEM jobs will grow proportionally.
+This trend will drive a huge demand for experts.
+However, employers will face a lack of supply because of the STEM skills gap.
+As a result, students who study STEM will are less likely to face unemployment after graduation.
+They can rest assured knowing their careers will be profitable for years to come.
 Although the rigor of a STEM course load can be challenging, students who push on to become professionals will be rewarded with job security and the freedom to innovate.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!